hurairaali/alpha-AGI/docs/deploy-docker.md

 <br/>

-Leverage Docker's capabilities for a reliable and efficient big-AGI deployment!
+Leverage Docker's capabilities for a reliable and efficient alpha-AGI deployment!